 Cutting or spring cutting of houseplants and their propagation!

-Spring is in full bloom, so it's time to get out the scissors and knives to turn our (winter-ravaged or wild-faced) green jungle into a cozy kingdom again.
+Spring is in full bloom, so it's time to take out the scissors and knives to turn our (winter-devastated or wild-faced) green jungle into a cozy kingdom again.

 We will describe and explain in detail why, when and how to cut and cut roomies in this article, so read on!